japila-books/apache-spark-internals/docs/webui/StorageListener.md

 onStageSubmitted(stageSubmitted: SparkListenerStageSubmitted): Unit
 ----

-`onStageSubmitted` updates <<_rddInfoMap, _rddInfoMap>> registry with the names of every xref:storage:RDDInfo.adoc[RDDInfo] in `stageSubmitted`, possibly adding new xref:storage:RDDInfo.adoc[RDDInfo] instances if they were not registered yet.
+`onStageSubmitted` updates <<_rddInfoMap, _rddInfoMap>> registry with the names of every storage:RDDInfo.md[RDDInfo] in `stageSubmitted`, possibly adding new storage:RDDInfo.md[RDDInfo] instances if they were not registered yet.

-NOTE: `onStageSubmitted` is part of xref:ROOT:SparkListener.adoc#onStageSubmitted[SparkListener contract] to announce that the missing tasks of a stage were submitted for execution.
+NOTE: `onStageSubmitted` is part of ROOT:SparkListener.md#onStageSubmitted[SparkListener contract] to announce that the missing tasks of a stage were submitted for execution.

 == [[onUnpersistRDD]] Intercepting Unpersist RDD Events -- `onUnpersistRDD` Callback